-- Future Funding Reserve (£18.4m), used to smooth the impact of changes in Business Rates income and central government funding decisions, recognising likely future changes to the business rates retention system and their significant impact on Bracknell Forest; - Business Rates Revaluation Reserve (£7.5m), which will be used to meet the cost of any significant downward Business Rates valuations, mitigating against any immediate budgetary implications; - Business Rates Reliefs Reserve (£6.9m), used to account for the timing differences between the receipt and application of government grant relating to Business Rates; - Revenue Grants Unapplied Reserve (£16.1m), which reflects timing differences between the receipt and application of revenue grants and contributions; - Regeneration of Bracknell Town Centre Reserve (£8m), which enables the Council to support Town Centre initiatives, promoting further regeneration.
+- Future Funding Reserve (£19.9m), used to smooth the impact of changes in Business Rates income and central government funding decisions, recognising likely future changes to the business rates retention system and their significant impact on Bracknell Forest.
+A sum of £3.6m has been committed from this reserve to help fund the 2023/24 budget; - Business Rates Revaluation Reserve (£6.3m), which will be used to meet the cost of any significant downward Business Rates valuations, mitigating against any immediate budgetary implications; - Business Rates Reliefs Reserve (£4.5m), used to account for the timing differences between the receipt and application of government grant relating to Business Rates; - Revenue Grants Unapplied Reserve (£16.7m), which reflects timing differences between the receipt and application of revenue grants and contributions; - Regeneration of Bracknell Town Centre Reserve (£6.9m), which enables the Council to support Town Centre initiatives, promoting further regeneration.